How The Canine College builds a lifetime bond between dogs and owners

 Her mission, she explains, is to help dogs and their owners develop a mutually respectful relationship based on trust.
 “You develop this relationship through open, clear, honest communication and compromise,” she says.
 “I advise never to confront and compound the situation: I prefer to distract and diffuse.”

-Samantha is a champion trainer and dog expert with over 27 years professional experience.
+Samantha is a champion trainer and dog expert with almost 30 years professional experience.
 She studied applied animal behaviour at the University of Southampton and Communication and counselling skills at NUI Maynooth.
-Samantha is a certified canine behaviour and training consultant.
+Samantha is a qualified & certified canine behaviour and training consultant.

 She a member of the Irish Kennel club and is an approved obedience and working trials & agility judge.
-Samantha is also a member of the Association of Pet Behaviour Counsellors (UK), the Canine Behaviour Training Society (UK) and the Association of Pet Dog Trainers Ireland.
+Samantha is also a Provisional Clinical Animal Behaviourist member of the Association of Pet Behaviour Counsellors (UK), the Canine Behaviour Training Society (UK) and the Association of Pet Dog Trainers Ireland.

 Her business started in Dublin in 1993, as a pet care service, and, when the recession took its toll, she moved to Thomastown, Kilkenny, in 2011.